PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 User ID
 -------

-`User ID` is an additional parameter, that allows you to aggregate data.
+`User ID` is an additional parameter that allows you to aggregate data.
 When set you will be able to search through sessions by this parameter, filter reports through it or create Multi attribution reports using `User ID`.
 You can learn more about User ID `here <https://help.piwik.pro/support/getting-started/userid/>`_.
 To set up `User ID` with your JavaScript Tracking snippet follow this guide.